RU09342-F18/intro-to-embedded-final-project-team-a/README.md

 # Final Project: Team A
 ## Details
  * By Colby Clark and Scott Wood
- * Created: 8 December 2018?
+ * Created: 8 December 2018
  * Last Updated: 14 December 2018
 ## Purpose
-  To create an rangefinder based on the intensity of reflected infrared waves.
+  To create a rangefinder based on the intensity of reflected infrared waves.
   The calculated distance would be displayed on an LCD screen.

 ## Implementation